ghodkevrushabh/Employee-Salary-Prediction-Using-Gradient-Boosting-Classifier/README.md

-# 🧠 Employee Salary Prediction App with SHAP Explainability & Streamlit Deployment
+# 🧠 Employee Salary Prediction App with Gradient Boosting Classifier Algorithm SHAP Explainability & Streamlit Deployment

+# To Run/test the project, Click on below Link:- https://employee-salary-prediction-using-gradient-boosting-classifier.streamlit.app/

 Welcome to the **Employee Salary Prediction** project!
 This Machine Learning app predicts an employee’s income based on various demographic and professional features.
 It uses **Gradient Boosting Classifier** and offers model explainability using **SHAP (SHapley Additive exPlanations)**.
 The model is deployed via a **Streamlit web application** for interactive usage.